Read how this doctor focused his energies and built an awesome physique

 Prior to working with RNT I’d been a semi-regular gym-goer, oscillating between various powerlifting exercise-based strength training programs.
-At university I’d been quite active, I was known as ‘that guy’ who would always walk everywhere instead of getting the bus, I played badminton for the medical school team.
+At university I’d been quite active.
+I was known as ‘that guy’ who would always walk everywhere instead of getting the bus.
+I also played badminton for the medical school team.

-I’d heard about RNT through my friend Saagar who’d done an amazing transformation the year before.
+I heard about RNT through my friend Saagar who had gone through an amazing transformation the year before.
 At the time I didn’t feel the need to do the same, probably because it’s a lot easier to maintain an active lifestyle as a student when you have so much more time to spare.
 After starting work however, this became a lot more difficult.
 I had to drive to work each day instead of walking, the hours were longer and more hectic, and I found myself dropping out of shape.

-Working with Ben has been a great experience, he was always able to help with all kinds of questions, many of which I’d think were silly, and helped figure out all kinds of quandaries along the journey.
+Working with RNT has been a great experience, he was always able to help with all kinds of questions, many of which I’d think were silly, and helped figure out all kinds of quandaries along the journey.
 There were times throughout the transformation where I had big family events, events which I dearly didn’t want to miss out on but was worried would derail my progress.
-Instead of advise against them, Ben was very understanding and helped figure out ways to balance the goals and commitments.
-It was through things like this that I realised the value of a coach, and that the more you are able to open up to them, the more they are able to help, and the more your mind can be put at rest!
+Instead of being advised against them, the RNT team was very understanding and helped figure out ways to balance the goals and commitments.
+It was through things like this that I realised the value of being a part of RNT, the more you are able to open up to them, the more they are able to help, and the more your mind can be put at rest!